preignition/program-user-guide/docs/app/survey/how-to/easy-read.md

 ## Step 1

-Activate the 'Easy Read' mode under '[Form Behaviour](form-behaviour.md)'

 An Easy Read option appears in the 'Form Definition' menu

 ## Step 3

-If you want to use images to complement questions in the 'Easy Read' mode you must first add them to your '[Image Library](image-library.md)'
+If you want to use images to complement questions in the 'Easy Read' mode you must first add them to your '

 ::: danger
 It is your responsbility to make sure that you have the appropriate rights to use any images which you upload to your 'Image Libary'